-For Clarksville, the concept of "unmonitored worker" must be expanded to include "monitored but records not found."
-Few dosimetry records have been found for Clarksville; those that have been found do not always identify the person who received the radiation dose.
+At Clarksville Modification Center, the concept of "unmonitored worker" will have to be expanded to include "monitored but records not found."
+Few dosimetry records have been found for Clarksville; those that have been found do not always identify the person receiving the radiation dose.
 Therefore, it was necessary to estimate the radiation doses Clarksville workers might have received.
-To perform these estimates, four job categories with relative exposure potentials were identified (Table 6-4).
-Category 1 consists of individuals who worked with nuclear devices on a daily basis; these were considered full-time radiation workers who received the highest doses.
-Category 2 consists of individuals who routinely entered radiation work areas but were not in close contact with nuclear devices or were not exposed full time; they were assumed to be occupationally exposed, but to a lesser extent than those working with nuclear components.
-Category 3 consists of individuals who were only occasionally exposed and were not in close contact with nuclear components.
-Category 4 consists of individuals who did not enter radiation areas; they were assumed to have received only environmental dose.
+To perform these estimates, four exposure groups were identified (Table 6-4).
+Exposure Group 1 consists of individuals who worked with nuclear devices on a daily basis; these were considered full-time radiation workers who received the highest doses.
+Exposure Group 2 consists of individuals who routinely entered radiation work areas but were not in close contact with nuclear devices or were not exposed full time; they were assumed to have received half the dose received by Group 1.
+Exposure Group 3 consists of individuals who were only occasionally exposed and were not in close contact with nuclear components; they were assumed to have received one-quarter of the dose received by Group 1.
+Exposure Group 1.
+Exposure Group 1.
+Exposure Group 4 consists of individuals who did not enter radiation areas; they were assumed to have received one-quarter of the dose received by Group 1.